InoriEden/Reflection/README.md

-# Reflection
+# ReflectionAndSlate

 ## Related Technical Article

-### Unreal Engine Reflection System Analysis (Chinese)
+### Unreal Engine Slate System Analysis (Chinese)

-This repository is based on my in-depth study of Unreal Engine's reflection mechanism.
+This repository is based on my in-depth study of Unreal Engine's Slate.
 The following article explains the internal implementation in detail.

 - Chinese (Original):